 What should be done?
 Work on three levels.

 Impression.
 You will remember much more if you emotionally work through the book.
-For example, you can play some chapters in your imagination, try to feel the emotions that the author is trying to convey or that he is talking about.
+For example, you can play out some chapters in your imagination, try to feel the emotions that the author is trying to convey or is talking about.
 Imagine yourself as the main character of the chapters you read.
 You must create and manage your experiences.
-Thanks to them, you can save most information in your memory.
-If visuals don't help, try reading your favorite chapters aloud.
-Make sure that the book evokes a rush of feelings in you.
+Thanks to them you will be able to save most information in your memory.
+If visual images do not help, then try reading chapters you particularly like out loud.
+Make the book make you feel.

 Associations.
-The association method is known to many, but it cannot be left out of our list, since it is distinguished by record efficiency.
-Its essence is simple: you connect the meaning of what you read with something that is already familiar to you, correlate with each other.
-In addition to the fact that this method will allow you to remember texts better and more clearly, you will also understand them better.
-The rule works: it is easier to explain something new if you compare it with something familiar.
+The association method is known to many, but it cannot be ignored on our list, since it is characterized by record-breaking efficiency.
+Its essence is simple: you connect the meaning of what you read with something that is already familiar to you, and relate it to each other.
+In addition to the fact that this method will allow you to remember the texts better and more clearly, you will also understand them better.
+The rule works: it’s easier to explain something new if you compare it with something familiar.

 Repetition.
 Repetition is the mother of learning.
 And that's it.
-The more often you return to the books you liked most, the better you will keep them in your memory.
+The more often you return to the books you liked the most, the better you will retain them in your memory.

 4 reading levels